Why is Dana Point the best place to see whales?

 The majority of gray whales spend the summer months feeding in the cold waters of the Bering and Chukchi seas, near Alaska.
-They have to eat as much as possible because in the fall gray whales will start their annual 12,000 mile round-trip migration to the warm lagoons of Baja, Mexico, to mate and give birth to calves.
+They have to eat as much as possible because in the fall, gray whales will start their annual 12,000 mile round-trip migration to the warm lagoons of Baja, Mexico, to mate and give birth to calves.

-transient (Bigg’s) killer whales.
+Throughout their migration, gray whales, like all types of whales and wildlife, face many challenges and hazards.
+Gray whales are slow moving, gentle animals and for these reasons, they often fall prey to transient (Bigg’s) killer whales.
 According to N.O.A.A. up to 35% of gray whale calves may be eaten by orcas.
-The greatest threat caused by humans is fishing gear entanglment.
+The greatest threat caused by humans is fishing gear entanglement.
 Nearly 1,000 whales and dolphins around the world die every day because of entanglement.

 Fast and sleek, fin whales are the second largest whale after the blue whale, with adults measuring 70 to 80 feet.
 Sometimes called finback whales, they can weigh as much as 80 tons.
 Fin whales, like blue whales, are rorquals that have throat grooves which expand when feeding.
 Fin whales eat krill and schooling fish.

 Although fin whales rarely show their tail flukes and almost never jump out of the water (a behavior called breaching), they can be very friendly towards boats.
-Several individuals have seemingly enjoyed the company of our whale watching catamarans and will approach the boat, even looking at passengers in our Underwater Viewing Pods!
+Several have seemingly enjoyed the company of our whale watching catamarans and will approach the boat, even looking at passengers in our Underwater Viewing Pods!

-Like their larger family members, minke whales are also rorquals with 50 to 70 ventral pleats that expand like a balloon when feeding.
+Like their larger family members, all minke whales are also a type of rorqual with 50 to 70 ventral pleats that expand like a balloon when feeding.
 They eat by taking in large amounts of water and food (such as krill or small schooling fish), pushing the water back out through 230 to 360 cream colored baleen plates, and swallowing the food that has collected.

 Minke whales are fast swimmers and don’t spend much time at the surface, so they can be a challenging whale to watch.
-Some individuals though can be outgoing and curious about boats.
+Still, there are some that can be outgoing and curious about boats.
 They will come over and swim close to the boat, which is called a “mugging”.
-Once in while they’ll jump out of the water (breaching)!
+Once in a while they’ll jump out of the water (breaching)!

 Pilot whales, like killer whales, are members of the dolphin family.
 They love to eat squid but they will consume fish too.
 They can dive down to 1,000 feet or more to catch prey.
-Pilot whales are large with adult males averaging around 18 to 20 feet in length and can weigh over 2,200 pounds.
+Pilot whales are large, with adult males averaging around 18 to 20 feet in length, and can weigh over 2,200 pounds.
 They’re second in size only to killer whales and highly intelligent.

 False Killer Whale